Billotais/TSBK07_project/README.md

 - Collission detection camera-walls **done**
 - Simple geometry for objects, like boxes and spheres **done, we can pick score objects, flag, ...**
 - First-person view **done, with walking animation w/ and w/o flag**
-- Light sources **done, might need to reduce radius so it doesn't bleed through walls, one on player, score objects and start/end**
+- Light sources **done, might need to reduce radius so it doesn't bleed through walls, one on player, score objects and start/end, updates when objects in the maze move**
 - Spotlight source following the player **done**
 - Normal mapping **done for flat surfaces**
 - Import OBJ objects **done**